rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting.md

 **It is a High Level testing.**
 It is also called and wide testing.
 This is a shallow and wide testing.
 This can be done by both developers and testers.
+Smoke testing is a subset of acceptance testing

 **Types of Smoke testing**
 Formal Smoke Testing  - we document the bug